hola/ios_sdk/README.md

 # HolaCDN.framework

-This document describes integration of a native iOS app to HolaCDN
+This document describes integration of a native iOS app to HolaCDN.

 ## Requirements

 iOS 7+ or tvOS 9+ required.

 At the moment, HolaCDN works only with `AVPlayer`+`AVURLAsset`+HLS videos.
+Custom `AVAssetResourceLoaderDelegate` is not yet supported (coming soon).

-Custom `AVAssetResourceLoaderDelegate` is not yet supported.
+Note: An [Android version] (https://github.com/hola/android_sdk) is also available.

 If you have any questions, email us at cdn-help@hola.org, or skype: holacdn